Alleged Highland Park parade shooter indicted on 117 counts - NewsBreak

 Alleged Highland Park parade shooter indicted on 117 counts

-LAKE COUNTY, Ill.
-(WGN) — The alleged Highland Park Fourth of July parade shooter has been indicted on 117 counts.

-Robert Crimo III faces 21 counts of first-degree murder — three counts for each of the deceased victims, according to the Lake County State’s Attorney’s Office.

-The 21-year-old is also facing 48 counts of attempted murder and 48 counts of aggravated battery with a firearm for each parade victim who was struck by a bullet or shrapnel.
+The 21-year-old is also facing 48 counts of attempted murder and 48 counts of aggravated battery with a firearm for each parade victim who was struck by a bullet or shrapnel.‘When a child is murdered, it’s just really hard,’ 2 in custody after burned remains of toddler found on Seminole vacant lot

 “I want to thank law enforcement and the prosecutors who presented evidence to the grand jury today.
 Our investigation continues, and our victim specialists are working around the clock to support all those affected by this crime that led to 117 felony counts being filed today,” State’s Attorney Eric Rinehart said.